DrJohnWagner/recipes/Soups/Split Pea and Ham Soup.md

 Drain the potatoes and add, stirring again.

-Add ham hock, ensuring it is submerged.
+Add ham hock, submergingg it as much as possible.

 NB: Make sure the soup is below the maximum volume line, removing soup if necessary.